MoatazBadawy/Kotrin-KMP/README.md

 </p>

 <p align="center">
-This is a Kotlin Multiplatform project targeting Android, IOS.
-It includes shared business logic and data handling, and a shared UI implementation using Compose Multiplatform.
+Kotrin is a simple wallpaper app built with Kotlin Multiplatform to targeting IOS and Android.
+We used Ktor, Koin, ViewModel, and Room database.
+It includes shared business logic, and a shared UI implementation using Compose Multiplatform.
 </p>
 </br>